What are Equity Derivatives?

 - Determination of Price for Underlying Equity: Sometimes the spot price of the futures is used to determine the approximate price of the security.

-- Helps in increasing market efficiency.
+- It helps in increasing market efficiency.

 Disadvantages of Equity Derivatives